SLICE Light Sheet panel

 Use the SLICE Light Sheet panel to enable the light sheets and adjust illumination settings.

-The controls in the SLICE Light Sheet panel are used to optimize the illumination of the image by enabling a light sheet, choosing a color channel, and adjusting settings, such as the excitation intensity, duty cycle (i.e., the number of light sheets that scan the specimen per second), and offset.
+The controls in the SLICE Light Sheet panel are used to optimize illumination of the sample by enabling a light sheet, choosing a color channel, and adjusting settings, such as the excitation intensity, and light-sheet offset.
 The offset is used to match the Z position of the light sheet to the current focal plane of the detection objective in order to achieve a sharp image.
-The offset will need to be adjusted frequently as you navigate to different focus positions in the specimen with the software joystick.
+The offset may need to be adjusted frequently as you navigate to different focus positions in the specimen with the software joystick.

 Best practices

-Determine the illumination settings in the SLICE Light Sheet panel that provide good illumination of the tissue with minimal or negligent photobleaching.
-To do this, you will primarily adjust the Excitation slider and the Duty cycle for each color channel to be imaged.
+• Determine the illumination settings in the SLICE Light Sheet panel that provide good illumination of the tissue with minimal photobleaching.
+To do this, you will primarily adjust the Excitation intensity slider.

-Once you have optimized all settings for a specific color channel save them to the Multichannel Control window.
-Whenever you switch channels in the multichannel control window, BrightSLICE will automatically switch all settings to the most recently saved values for that color.
+• Save your settings to the Multichannel Control panel: Once you have optimized all settings for a specific color channel save them to the Multichannel Control panel.
+Whenever you switch channels in the multichannel control window, BrightSLICE will automatically switch all settings to the most recently saved values for that color channel.

 Light sheet panel functions